-The concept includes a pyrolysis step of pelletized unique biomass blends with specified mineral composition, thereby producing heat and biochar.
-The syngas is used for district heating and the biochar is returned to the fields as a soil enhancer and carbon sink.
+The system starts with pyrolysis of pelletized biomass blends with specified mineral composition, thereby producing heat and biochar.
+The syngas is burned for district heating and the biochar is returned to the fields as a soil enhancer and carbon sink.

-The typical customer is an individual, company or organization purchasing carbon sequestration to make its operations truly carbon neutral – not only decreasing emissions somewhere else but actually sequestering the carbon from the atmosphere.
+The typical customer is an individual, company or organization purchasing carbon removal to make its operations truly carbon neutral – not only decreasing emissions somewhere else but actually sequestering the carbon from the atmosphere.

-ECOERA is the pioneer in biochar trials and conducted Swedens first large scale biochar applications with biochar applied to Swedish farmland - and has shown a 9,6% increase in plant height (Spring Barley, clay soil, mineral fertilizer) for the 2009 biochar carbon sequestrations and a 33% increase in harvest yield from dry sandy soils from the 2010 sequestrations.
+The application of biochar also generated agricultural benefits and showed a 9,6% increase in plant height (Spring Barley, clay soil, mineral fertilizer) for the 2009 biochar carbon sequestrations and a 33% increase in harvest yield from dry sandy soils from the 2010 sequestrations.
 This trial was made with external consultant stemming from the Swedish Agricultural Society to verify the trial.
-The trial was conducted using the Skånefrö Biokol from pellet recipe R54 in six rows with double sampling and made by a Sampo 2010 sampling harvester.
+The trial was conducted using the Skånefrö Biochar from pellet recipe R54 in six rows with double sampling and made by a Sampo 2010 sampling harvester.
 When increasing the biochar application from 1 to 3 kg/m2 - all other parameters equal.

 In addition to this, pot trials (Tomato: totem) have been successful.
 39% tomato yield compared to control.
 The 2011 trials showed a 33% crop yield increase in the long-term biochar field application.
 The 2012 and the concluding 2013 large-scale field trial has shown a continuous positive effect in the soil with harvest increase of 9% in 2013 and 14% in 2013.